The Shandong Blog

 Acer truncatum Shantung maple Shandong maple bonsai dwarf Baby Dragon TM

 April 30, 2019 - Metro Maples is now 25 years old and still growing and selling thousands of maples to retail customers.
 Scott Hubble, the new owner, is doing great and you just might catch me out there sometimes on Saturdays writing sales orders.
-At first it looked like this is going to be a perfect year for me and my trees until Happy Dragon stopped growing in early March and sat there with tiny leaves until its death in late April.
-There is no sadder plant loss for me over the 35 years of growing as many plants as I could.
-It is not totally gone as I have 2 grafts.
-RIP Happy Dragon, last picture top right.
+Happy Dragon, top right, stopped growing in early March and died in late April.
+I do have 2 grafts of it.
 It could not have died from cold.
-Two others small dwarfs also died and 3 lived.
-The ones with a nice single layer of spagnum moss put on in early March perished while the 3 without moss are still alive.
+The Bride of Dragon, 4 years old, left, and a new Baby Dragon hardwood cutting, right.

 Super Dragon Shantung Shandong maple Acer truncatum yellow leaves and yellow flowers